-The OW Library consists of a specialised collection of resources, both print and electronic, available to all students and lecturers.
-The facility includes workstations where a student can work and study when they are on campus.
-Document printing facilities (both colour and black and white) are also available.
-The library hours are from 8:00 - 20:00.
+The OW Library consists of a specialised collection of resources, both print and electronic, available to all OW students and faculty.
+The facility includes workstations where students can work and study when they are on campus.
+Document printing facilities (both colour and black and white) are also available on campus.
+The library hours are from 8:00 to 18:00 (Monday - Thursdays) and 08:00 to 15:00 (Fridays and Student Holidays).
 OW's librarian is available to support students with the following:

-- + Assist students in the use of electronic resources - + Advise students on Information retrieval and dissemination - + Assist students in learning about trends in research and information literacy - + Assist students and faculty in information queries and research. - + Provide research support - + Provide subject-related information support to students and the faculty.
+- + Assist students in the use of electronic resources - + Advise students on information retrieval and dissemination - + Assist students in learning about trends in research and information literacy - + Assist students in information queries and research - + Provide research support - + Provide subject-related information support to students and the faculty